143rd Rifle Division: Battle of Kursk

 Later in March 48th Army was transferred to Central Front, which was under command of Army Gen. K. K. Rokossovskii.
 On June 17 Colonel Startsev left the 143rd, and would not hold another divisional command until August 1944 when he took over the 367th Rifle Division.
 He was replaced by Col. Dmitrii Ivanovich Lukin.

 Map of Operation Kutuzov.
 Note position of 48th Army.

-At the start of the Kursk offensive on July 5 the reinforced 48th was holding a front line sector 38km wide from the boundary with Bryansk Front to DroskovoStepanishchevo.
+At the start of the Kursk offensive on July 5 the reinforced 48th was holding a front line sector 38 km wide from the boundary with Bryansk Front to DroskovoStepanishchevo.
 Romanenko had deployed three divisions (73rd, 143rd, 16th Lithuanian) in first echelon and his remaining four (137th, 170th, 399th, 202nd) in second echelon within the second defensive zone.
 The 2nd Antitank Brigade was in Army reserve, concentrated in the area of Vorovo and Vyazovoi.
 There were three regiments of tanks deployed behind the Army's left flank between the second and rear defense zones, and the 1168th Cannon Artillery Regiment plus three self-propelled artillery regiments were also in support.
 Romanenko had his headquarters at Perekhozhee.
 While the possibility of the main German attack from the north striking 48th Army was anticipated it was considered more likely to come against 13th Army to its left.
 In the event the assault by German 9th Army followed the more likely path and 48th Army played little role in the defensive battle.
 By July 15 the German forces had been fought to a standstill and the 48th, 13th, 70th, and 2nd Tank Armies were prepared to go over to the counteroffensive against the German grouping in the Oryol salient.